-Intracellular concentrations of glutamine can be depleted when the body is under a significant amount of stress such trauma or sepsis.
+Intracellular concentrations of glutamine can be depleted when the body is under a significant amount of stress.
+This could include things like trauma or sepsis.

-During these times, the body may not be able to produce enough glutamine to keep up with the increased requirements by intestinal, renal, and immune cells.
-When usage of glutamine exceeds the endogenous glutamine production, it is then considered an essential nutrient.
+During these times, the body may not be able to produce enough glutamine.
+It could be hard to keep up with the high demands of the intestinal, renal, and immune cells.
+When the usage of glutamine exceeds endogenous glutamine production, it is then considered an essential nutrient.

 Glutamine & Its Role in The Gut

-Glutamine has many roles in the body but it is particularly known for being the predominant fuel source in the small and large intestines.
+Glutamine has many roles in the body.
+It is particularly known for being the predominant fuel source in the small and large intestines.

-It is necessary for maintenance of the gut including keeping the gut villi healthy and maintaining the integrity of the gut wall.
+It is necessary for the maintenance of the gut.
+This includes keeping the gut villi healthy and maintaining the integrity of the gut wall.

 Depletion of glutamine results in several disturbances to the gut.

 Villous atrophy is when the villi in the small intestine erode away.
 The villi are microscopic, finger-like projections that are on the walls of the small intestine.
-Their role is to increase the surface area of the intestine to allow nutrients to be absorbed by the body as food passes through.
+Their role is to increase the surface area of the intestine.
+This allows nutrients to be absorbed by the body as food passes through.

 Losing villi to villous atrophy can result in serious nutritional deficiencies.